Service: Mechanical Engineering

 Nathan Phillips Square Spirit Garden

-The City of Toronto has been revitalizing areas of the City’s landmark Nathan Phillips Square at New City Hall.
+The Spirit Garden in Nathan Phillips Square — recipient of the 2025 Canadian Wood Council Wood Design & Building Award, as well as an Award of Excellence from the Toronto Urban Design Awards — is part of the City’s revitalization of its landmark civic space at New City Hall.
 As part of the improvements, a new Teaching, Learning, Sharing, and Healing space was designed and constructed to recognize and honour the experience of Indian Residential School Survivors.

 The project consisted of upgrades to existing surfaces with all new landscaping, including a water feature, large sculpture and public building.